microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/Before the HOL - Building the business migration case with Windows Server and SQL Server.md

     ![Command-line with signed in users Id and Name from Azure AD are highlighted.](images/2022-12-06-00-35-58.png "Command-line with signed in users Id and Name from Azure AD are highlighted.")

-    > **Note**: The ARM Template wil use this user Id and Name as the Administrator for the Azure SQL Managed Instance resource.
-This user must be an Azure AD user, and cannot be a personal Microsoft Account.
+    > **Note**: The ARM Template will use this user Id and Name as the Administrator for the Azure SQL Managed Instance resource.
+This user must be an Azure AD user and cannot be a personal Microsoft Account.
-    > If you need to lookup an alternative user to use for this, then run the following command instead:
+    > If you need to, look up an alternative user to use for this, then run the following command instead:
+    >
     > ```bash
     > az ad user show --id <azure-login>
     > ```
-    > Replace the `<azure-login>` placeholder with the users email login.
+    > Replace the `<azure-login>` placeholder with the user's email login.
 Ex: `user@domain.onmicrosoft.com`

 ### Task 2: Create existing resources